EGAdams/SMOL_AI/smol_dev/late_night_wed.md

 #### Description

-This test case verifies that the `mode1P1Score` method correctly updates the score for player 1.
+This test case verifies that the `playerOneScore` method correctly updates the score for player 1.

 ### `TestMode1P1Score_LessThan3Points`